About Us

-The Paradigm for Parity coalition brings together current and former business leaders including senior executives and industry leaders dedicated to addressing the systemic barriers to advancement in the corporate sector.
+The Paradigm for Parity® coalition brings together current and former business leaders—including senior executives and industry experts—who are committed to expanding access to leadership opportunities and fostering inclusive cultures across the corporate sector.

 Women’s representation among C-suite positions declined in 2023, the first year the representation declined in two decades.